Skip to main content

 Delivery

-MLOps vs DevOps: Understanding the Differences - visual overview
+MLOps vs DevOps: Key Differences, Tools, and When You Need Both - visual overview

 "MLOps is DevOps plus data versioning, model tracking, and drift detection.
 The code is only half the system."

-MLOps (Machine Learning Operations) extends DevOps practices to machine learning systems.
+MLOps (Machine Learning Operations) applies those same DevOps principles to ML systems.
 The core difference: ML systems depend on both code AND data.
-Changes to either can break production.
+A code change, a data shift, or a hyperparameter tweak can each independently break production.
+DevOps manages one artifact (code).
+MLOps manages three: code, data, and trained models.

 Why ML Needs Special Treatment